 6.7.11.
-Subsequent Occupants: Protective Lease Rental Agreement

-When a property contains rental units, there is the potential for the original tenants (in occupancy at the initiation of negotiations) to vacate the property and for new tenants to move in.
+Subsequent Occupants: Protective Lease Rental Agreement initiation of negotiations) to vacate the property and for new tenants to move in.
 Tenants who move in prior to final acquisition may become displaced persons entitled to relocation services and moving costs and replacement housing payments (see Ch.
 7).